smaite/NepalBooks/public/README.md

 ## Authentication

 When using the admin panel, you'll need to authenticate with the admin password.
-The default password for development is: `admin-nepal-books`
+The default password for development is: `admin-ledger-pro`

 For production, please set a secure password in the server configuration.